ipcjk/ixgen/Readme.md

 ### peer configuration parameters ###

-   When adding a peer ASN to a _[peers]_-section, there are several options and parameters you can add-on the same line:
+   When adding a peer ASN to a _[peers]_-section, there are several options and parameters you can add-on the same line.
+All options or parameters are delimited by a single space.
+Future reader will be improved.

     - ipv4=0 (0 = disable neighbor commands with ipv4 addresses, 1 = enable [default])
     - ipv6=0 (0 = disable neighbor commands with ipv6 addresses, 1 = enable [default])
-    - active=0 (0=ignore the ASN for configuration)
+    - active=0 (0 = ignore the ASN for configuration)
-    - group4=0 (0=dont generate peer-group-statement inside IPv4 template, 1=create [default] )
+    - group4=0 (0 = dont generate peer-group-statement inside IPv4 template, 1=create [default] )
-    - group6=0 (0=dont generate peer-group-statement inside IPv6 template, 1=create [default] )
+    - group6=0 (0 = dont generate peer-group-statement inside IPv6 template, 1=create [default] )
     - peer_group=$string (if group4 is enabled, don't take the peer-group-name from the exchange options, instead take $string)
     - peer_group6=$string (if group6 is enabled, don't take the peer-group-name from the exchange options, instead take $string)
-    - dontpeer=0 (0=dont generate configuration in wildcard-mode for this peer, default=1, generate config)
+    - dontpeer=0 (not implemented yet: 0=dont generate configuration in wildcard-mode for this peer, default=1, generate config)
     - prefix_filter=1 (not implemented yet: build prefix filter )
     - ipv4_addr=$addr (not implemented yet: only generate peering configuration for the specified neighbor address => fixed peering)
     - ipv6_addr=$addr (not implemented yet: only generate peering configuration for the specified neighbor address => fixed peering)